 Other Names: Thuja Plicata, Western Red Cedar, Aborvitae Excelsa

-It is slow growing which makes it the perfect choice for home gardeners who live in urban areas or have small gardens.
+It is moderate growing which makes it the perfect choice for home gardeners who live in urban areas or have small gardens.

-Hicks Yew will grow to be about 20 feet tall at maturity, with a spread of 10 feet.
+Brandon cedars will grow to be above 20 feet tall at maturity, with a spread of about 4 feet.
 It has a low canopy with a typical clearance of 1 feet from the ground, and is suitable for planting under power lines.
-It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.
+Under ideal conditions can be expected to live for 50 years or more.